Welcome to today's edition of the Rush 24-7 podcast.

 So the next question.

-When you couldn't answer the central question, what did he do?
+Kurtz says to Jonathan Martin of Politico, why publish the story about Kane when you couldn't answer the central question, what did he do?

-And that's the story we had, And that's what we published.
+And that's the story we had, and that's what we published.

-We will destroy Herman Kane.
+We will destroy Herman Cain.

 We will stomp on Herman Kane.

-So after after Martin said they tread delicately because of the sexual harassment allegations, then this exchange followed.
+So after Martin said they tread delicately because of the sexual harassment allegations, then this exchange followed.

-I think in a lot of news organizations, an editor would have said, You have done some terrific reporting here.
+I think in a lot of news organizations, an editor would have said, you have done some terrific reporting here.

 You've got some great leads here, but you don't have it.